dorawyy/cpen321-w25-RinkRivals/documentation/Testing_And_Code_Review.md

 ### 2.5.
 Jest Coverage Report Screenshots for Both Tests With and Without Mocking

 #### IMPORTANT - due to our reduced scope we have not achieved 100 % coverage.
-However we have have achieved 100 % coverage for the features we decided to test: nhl.service and friends and tickets controllers.
+We have left out the testing of our challenges feature.
+This is the reason we do not acheive full coverage in the following files:
+- challenges.controller.ts
+- challenges.model.ts
+- socket.service.ts
+- socket.events.ts
+- gameStatusSync.job.ts

+The sockets are only used in our challenges feature as well as the game status sync that runs every minute and update challenge statuses in the backend.
+Line 9 in storage.ts is not covered as well, as it is only active on the first built of the server where no IMAGES_DIR has been created.
+It is not really part of running the app.
+And some lines in index.ts and database.ts are not covered as well, as you cannot really test without the app initialized or if the database disconnects.

 ![Jest Coverage Combined](/documentation/images/jest-coverage-both.png)